rust-lang/rust-by-example/examples/README.md

 type safety, memory safety, concurrency and performance.

 This book is a collection of bitesize examples that illustrate various rustic concepts and the Rust distribution libraries.
+The source code is hosted [here][home].

 Be sure to have rust [installed][install] and the [docs][std] at hand, let's